Steeple Restoration & Church Repair Services in Milwaukee & Madison

 Specialized Church Repair Services for Steeples, Towers, Facades and Foundations

 For centuries, churches have inspired and awed civilizations.
-The intricate details and elaborate steeples continue to influence city skylines.
-However, over time, steeples, towers and other decorative structures require maintenance.
-Churches and cathedrals present a unique challenge: it takes special equipment and an incredible attention to detail to properly repair and restore church roofing, steeples, and windows.
+The intricate details and elaborate steeples continue to influence city skylines today.
+Churches and cathedrals present a unique repair & maintenance challenge: it takes special equipment and incredible attention to detail to properly restore church roofing, steeples, and windows.
 Standard masonry crews often don’t have the skill set to repair these impressive structures.
 At Cornerstone Restoration, steeple renovation and repair is our area of expertise.
 Our steeplejacks have the experience and equipment to service high church towers effectively.

 From the basement foundation to the highest tower point, our steeplejack services include: